cobi-bike/DevKit/README.md

 ## 👏 Contributing to this project

-Anyone and everyone is welcome to contribute to this project, the [DevKit Simulator](https://github.com/cobi-bike/DevKit-Simulator) and the [COBI.bike DevKit UI Components](https://github.com/cobi-bike/DevKit-UI).
+Anyone and everyone is welcome to contribute to this project, the [DevKit Simulator](https://github.com/cobi-bike/DevKit-Simulator) and the [COBI.Bike DevKit UI Components](https://github.com/cobi-bike/DevKit-UI).
 Please take a moment to review the [guidelines for contributing](CONTRIBUTING.md).

 * [Bug reports](CONTRIBUTING.md#bugs)
 * [Feature requests](CONTRIBUTING.md#features)
 * [Pull requests](CONTRIBUTING.md#pull-requests)

-Copyright © 2018 COBI.bike GmbH
+Copyright © 2018 COBI.Bike GmbH